hyperandroid/Automata/readme.md

 ##Description

-Automata is a formal finite state machine (FSM) framework.
+Automata is a formal finite state machine (FDA) framework.
-Its aims at offering a totally decoupled management of logic and data storage.
+It aims at offering a totally decoupled management of logic and data storage.
 It features all the needed elements to have a modern and flexible finite state machine framework like

-* FSM registry
+* FDA registry
 * Timed transitions
 * Auto transition
 * Sub states
 * Guards
-* FSM Session as message chroreographer
+* FDA Session as message chroreographer
+* Asynchronous execution

 ##How to